2017-2018 District Snapshot

 Enrollment - Wichita Public Schools is the largest school district in Kansas, educating approximately 11 percent of all public school students in the state of Kansas, and more than half of all school-aged children in Sedgwick County.

 Graduation rates increasing in Wichita - The Wichita Public Schools' 2016 graduation rate is 73%, up 15.7% in seven years.
 WPS graduates earned more than $34.5 Million in total scholarships in 2017.

 Student Activities - Wichita students are active in a wide variety of extra-curricular activities to enhance their educational experience.
 Success is noted throughout the state and across the district in such areas as fine arts, athletics, JROTC/leadership, forensics and debate and technical education.

 Employment - More than 4,100 teachers, 2,360 classified and support staff, 178 school administrators and 51 central office administrators are dedicated to the education of Wichita's children.
 The Wichita school district is the fourth largest employer in the 4-county metropolitan statistical area.

 School and Support Buildings - The district has 54 elementary schools, 15 middle schools, 3 K-8 schools, 9 high schools and 8 special schools and 4 special program locations.
 Of these school sites, 24 house magnet programs.
 District facilities encompass more than 9.5 million interior square feet, with more than 1 million square feet added through 2008 bond issue improvements.
 The community supported the district with $654 million in bond improvements since 2000, including adding safe rooms in every school.

 Finances - The district's total budget (all funds) is $682.6 million, 88% of which directly supports students.

 Other Interesting Facts -

-- More than 500 businesses and community partners support our students.
+- More than 600 businesses and community partners support our students with more than 138,000 volunteer hours.

 - More than 16,000 students travel to school by bus.